lararosekelley/licenser/README.md

 # Licenser

-Command line tool for adding open source licenses to your projects
+Tool for adding open source licenses to your projects

 ---